 DOESN’T TENNESSEE ADDRESS COLLEGE/CAREER READINESS ALREADY?

-Not specific to the at-risk population that JTG serves.
-The JAG model is a concentrated curriculum focusing on leadership, job interview skills, resume writing, financial responsibility, dress etiquette, and community service.
+Not specific to the population that JTG serves.
+The JAG model is a three-part student-centered program focused on Project-Based Learning, Employer Engagement, and Trauma-Informed Care.
+Its concentrated curriculum emphasizes leadership, job interview skills, resume writing, financial responsibility, dress etiquette, and community service.
 Through a variety of methods, JTG specialists drill down into these areas, guiding 12th graders toward graduation and more importantly preparing them for what awaits in the real world after earning a high school diploma.

 WHAT HAPPENS IN THE FOLLOW-UP PROCESS?